Vigne-hub/hybridmc/README.md

     "fail_max": 5, -- maximum number of times to fail to find a valid configuration before increasing the numebr of iterations

-    "WL_sbias": 6.0 -- the sbias value for a wang landau simulation result beyond which a configuration is deemed to need staircasing
+    "WL_sbias": 6.0, -- the sbias value for a wang landau simulation result beyond which a configuration is deemed to need staircasing

-    "req_dists": 50000 -- minimum distances used for MFPT.
+    "req_dists": 50000, -- minimum distances used for MFPT.
 Enforced in the hybridmc c++ source: it is a convergence criterion.

-    "rc_target_min_percentile": 0.025 -- Determines the lcoation of rc for the stair.
+    "rc_target_min_percentile": 0.025, -- Determines the lcoation of rc for the stair.
 Look at 2.5 percentile rc value from the rc explored during simulation.

-    "D_mean": 0.046 -- Estimated diffusion coefficent mean value.
+    "D_mean": 0.046, -- Estimated diffusion coefficent mean value.
 Used for rate calculation.

-    "D_std_perc": 1 -- Assumed % error in D_mean.
+    "D_std_perc": 1, -- Assumed % error in D_mean.

-    "eps": 3 -- The energy of the bond in kT units.
+    "eps": 3, -- The energy of the bond in kT units.
 Used to calculate reates and probability.

+    "useEnsemble": false, -- Experimental feature switch: swapping states during initialization

+    "ensembleSize": 100, -- If use enemble how many states to choose from

+    "ensemble_write_step": 10 -- If use ensemble, steps after which to swap in new state

 }

 ### Calculate Entropy